 Are you already a fan of spaghetti squash?
-Whether you’re new to this yummy fall veggie or know it well, you are going to love these delicious and healthy spaghetti squash recipes!
+Whether you’re new to this yummy fall veggie or know it well, you are going to love these delicious, healthy spaghetti squash recipes!

 Learn how to make spaghetti squash in so many delicious ways, from simple baked spaghetti squash to lasagna to a veggie-ful take on pad thai! (swoon)

-In honor of this lesser-known squash’s all-too-short season, here are some ideas for using this easy-to-grow, versatile and healthy yellow veggie.
+In honor of this lesser-known squash’s all-too-short season, here are some great healthy spaghetti squash recipes for this easy-to-grow, versatile and healthy yellow veggie.

 What is Spaghetti Squash, Anyhow?